OGUN01/fitai/docs/architecture-guide.md

 - Some runtime-only properties are not present in TypeScript definitions; `@ts-ignore` is used as a temporary workaround.
 - Plan in place to improve type definitions and remove `@ts-ignore` as soon as possible.

-### Nutrition Tab Meal Completion Persistence Fix
-- Removed problematic refs and duplicate hooks that caused unreliable meal completion status in the Nutrition tab.
-- Implemented a new pattern: a single `useFocusEffect` (with empty dependency array) and a primary `useEffect` (with correct dependencies) to reliably reload meal completion data.
-- Internal concurrency guards in `loadCompletedMeals` prevent redundant or concurrent execution.

 ### Known Issues
 - Rare React Native text rendering error during profile loading, before UI is fully rendered.
 Extensive type checking and string conversions have not fully resolved it; ongoing investigation continues.
 - All other known issues have been addressed or have robust workarounds in place.